slazav/graphene/Readme.md

 function which can call another filter).
 I plan to separate filters in different namespaces in the future.

-The input filter can use storage which is recorded in the database.
-It can produce problems if `put_flt` command is used from a few graphene processes.
-I do not use sync after each data modification because this increases consumed time greatly.
-Try to use `put_flt` for one database from same `graphene` process, of from subsequent calls to `graphene` program, or use `sync` after each call to `put_flt`.
+The input filter uses storage which is recorded in the database.
+It can produce problems if `put_flt` command is used from a few graphene processes because they can get old value of the storage.
+I do not sync database after each data modification because this increases consumed time greatly.
+Try to use `put_flt` for one database from one `graphene` process, or from subsequent calls to `graphene` program, or use `sync` after each call to `put_flt`.